MH13-YT/SMBW-Randomizer/readme.md

 - Random Badges : Set a random badge at the start of a level
 - Random Wonder : Randomize Wonder Effect (Morph and Player Effects)

-More game ressources will be randomized in future versions.
+More game resources will be randomized in future versions.

 ## How to Install